Georgia special grand jury recommended charges against 39 people, including Sen. Lindsey Graham

-ATLANTA (AP) — The special grand jury investigating efforts by Donald Trump and others to overturn Georgia's 2020 election results recommended indictments against twice as many people as the 19 prosecutors ultimately charged, leaving South Carolina Sen. Lindsay Graham among those not indicted.
+ATLANTA (AP) — The special grand jury that investigated efforts by Donald Trump and others to overturn Georgia's 2020 election results recommended indictments against twice as many people as the 19 ultimately charged by prosecutors, leaving South Carolina Sen. Lindsey Graham among those not indicted.

-The report adds to the questions surrounding one of the most expansive investigations into Trump, who is also facing multiple federal indictments along with unrelated state charges in New York City.
-While Republicans have accused Fulton County District Attorney Fani Willis of launching an unwieldy, overly broad case, the report indicates she used her discretion to streamline the case.
+Released at the request of the special grand jury, the report provides insight into one of the most expansive investigations into Trump, who is also facing two federal indictments along with unrelated state charges in New York City.
+While critics have accused Fulton County District Attorney Fani Willis of launching an unwieldy, overly broad case, the report suggests she used her discretion to streamline the case.

-There are many reasons Willis might have chosen not to charge them all, including immunity deals with some, federal protections for others or insufficient evidence to prove the charges beyond a reasonable doubt.
+There are many reasons Willis might have chosen not to charge all those recommended, including immunity deals with some, federal protections for others or insufficient evidence to prove charges beyond a reasonable doubt.

-The special grand jury included Graham's name in a section about "the national effort to overturn the 2020 presidential election," which Republican President Trump lost to Joe Biden, a Democrat.
-The South Carolina senator called Georgia Secretary of State Brad Raffensperger shortly after the November 2020 election.
-Raffensperger has said Graham asked him about whether he had the power to reject certain absentee ballots.
+The special grand jury included Graham's name in a section about "the national effort to overturn the 2020 presidential election," which Trump, the incumbent Republican, lost to Democrat Joe Biden.
+The South Carolina senator, who was chair of the Senate Judiciary Committee at the time, called Georgia Secretary of State Brad Raffensperger shortly after the November election, and Raffensperger has said Graham asked him whether he had the power to reject certain absentee ballots.

 Perdue and Loeffler were sitting U.S. senators who had failed to win enough votes in the November 2020 general election and were forced into a January 2021 runoff, which they both ultimately lost to Democratic challengers.
 In the weeks after the election, they were vocal in their criticism of Raffensperger, going so far as to call for his resignation.

-A spokesperson for Trump, the early front-runner for the 2024 Republican presidential nomination, criticized Friday's release as “biased, un-American.”
+Wood, who spoke before the special grand jury after receiving a subpoena, said he did nothing wrong: “It seems unfair to me that I get smeared as someone that is recommended for indictment when the people with the power to look at the evidence and indict did not indict me.”

+Representatives for Perdue and Loeffler didn't immediately respond to requests for comment.

-The grand jury foreperson, Emily Kohrs, spoke of her experience in an interview with The Associated Press in February that was followed by interviews in othe r print and television news outlets.
-But she declined to say who the panel had recommended for indictment, citing a judge's decision not to release the full report at that time.
+The special grand jury foreperson, Emily Kohrs, spoke of her experience in an interview with The Associated Press in February that was followed by interviews in other print and television news outlets.
+She said the panel recommended multiple people be indicted but declined to name names, citing a judge's decision not to release the full report at that time.

 While Kohrs' whirlwind media tour was attacked by Trump's lawyers at the time and raised fears among some Trump critics that it could jeopardize the investigation, the judge overseeing the special grand jury made clear that grand jurors are free to talk about anything but their deliberations.